2024-2025 Status: 26 Nov: MET is now closed to through traffic for the season. See 4x4 info below.

 Want To Spend The Weekend?

 Check out the MotoRetreat Airbnb - less than 1 mile from Safeway & 5 miles from MET.
-Sleeps up to 8 and has plenty of parking for all of your 4x4s… and even an air compressor to air back up after your trail run!
+Sleeps up to 6 (with 6 individual beds!!) and has plenty of parking for all of your 4x4s… and even an air compressor to air back up after your trail run!

 Weather forecast for MET@Silver Fork Rd, 7000’